seap-udea/AIsteroid/README.md

 # AIsteroid

-This project is aimed at automatizing the process of searching for asteroids in image sets provided by observatories.
+This project is aimed at assiting and eventually automatizing the process of searching for asteroids in image sets provided by observatories.

 Let's suppose for instance that you have the following set of observations (credit: